Jordan-Morales/crispy-system/README.md

 *Unsolved Problems
 > Edit function effects global items instead of just individual item, current solution is to reseed main database at each login.
+> Maintaining minimum sizing for cards.
+> Working on installing a image uploading function, got image upload Cloudinary to work direct directly from code only, never made it to browser uploads.